Heating Solutions Guide 2023: Comparing Gas Heaters, Electric Heaters and Reverse Cycle Air Conditioning Units

 Another bonus, there’s no need for open windows because there is no toxic output.

-VMH350 Whole Room Metal Heater
+VMH350 Whole Room Heaters

 The VMH350 has an in-built thermostat and remote control, ensuring you can maintain the desired 22 degrees for your baby’s room overnight (and control the settings from their door so you don’t disrupt their sleep).
 The VMH350 also has a fan only setting for the warmer months.